rkhub/jsonpost/README.md

 ##Heroku Deployment

-The application's end point, It can also me tested using curl.
+The application's end point, It can also be tested using curl.
 ```
 http://infinite-scrubland-7457.herokuapp.com/
 ```